SthPhoenix/InsightFace-REST/README.md

 # InsightFace-REST

-> IMPORTANT NOTICE: Due to update of Deepinsight InsightFace python package to version 0.2 auto download of InsightFace
-> models is no longer available for now.
-> Please manually download models and unpack them into `/models/mxnet`.
->
-> Download link available at official InsightFace repository: [python-package](https://github.com/deepinsight/insightface/tree/master/python-package)

 This repository aims to provide convenient, easy deployable and scalable REST API for InsightFace face detection and recognition pipeline using FastAPI for serving and NVIDIA TensorRT for optimized inference.